 Often being considered as the gatekeeper at the ancient temples, the High Priestess can also show up in a tarot reading when you are facing a “gatekeeper” in your daily life.
-Did you just apply for a job or are you waiting for the result of a school admission?
-In that case, it is very likely that the High Priestess tarot card shows up in your reading.
 Her advice is to stop worrying about the outcome and trust the decision of the gatekeepers.
 Meanwhile, use your energy and time to reflect on what you’ve learned and to prepare yourself for all possible outcomes.
 Once the outcome is clear, you’ll be ready to act upon it.

 The High Priestess reversed again tells you to slow down and take time to reconnect with yourself.
 The reversed card may be a sign that you’re repressing your own feelings and that you’re finding it hard to listen to your own intuition.
 Was there a situation where you had the feeling that you needed to follow your gut, but you ignored it?
 Or perhaps you were affected by other people’s opinions instead of thinking about what was right for you?

 Be careful as others are trying to influence you; stand steadfast with your own beliefs.
 You do not need the approval of others.
 Instead, follow your own instincts, for the answers you seek are within.
 Get quiet and withdraw yourself from the external world to observe what your inner guidance is sharing with you now.
 Relax in the knowledge that you already have the answers you need within yourself.
 All you need is a bit of confidence in yourself to do what you know is best.